RaimeiRaikiri/JS-Calculator/README.md

 Welcome to the JS-Calculator repository!
 The aim of this repository is to test my skills in using html, css and javascript together.
 Creating an on screen calculator using all 3 is a great way to do so!

+# Notice

+Raikiri45 is an alternate account of RaimeiRaikiri, and most commits were made accidentally through Raikiri45.
+This has been resolved.

 # About

 The website simply serves the purpose of displaying the calculator that can perform basic functionality and display the results on screen.